intershop/intershop-pwa/docs/guides/code-documentation.md

  * @param searchTerm    The search term to look for matching products.
  * @param page          The page to request (1-based numbering)
  * @param sortKey       The sortKey to sort the list, default value is ''.
- * @returns             A list of matching Product stubs with a list of possible sortings and the total amount of results.
+ * @returns             A list of matching Product stubs with a list of possible sorting and the total amount of results.
  */
 searchProducts(
   searchTerm: string,